About In-Person Worship

 Will there be a limit on the number of people permitted?

 Yes.
 There will be limited seating to ensure social distancing and safety.
-We will not require tickets for this event, so we encourage parishioners to arrive on time to secure their space.
+We will not require tickets for our regular Sunday services*, so we encourage parishioners to arrive on time to secure their space.

 How will I know where to wait?